Coal mine of Hasard de Cheratte: Conversion

 At the end of 2008, Mr Lowie filed a building permit for the demolition of the concrete tower of shaft no. 3 and ancillary buildings to replace them with housing and shops, but opposition was strong and the project was suspended.
 On 30 April 2013, after more than 30 years of controversy between the owners and the authorities, a notice of expropriation was recorded by the Minister Philip Henry and the site became public.
 The SPI is responsible for cleaning up the site with a budget 2,070,000 euro.
-A conversion plan is being prepared for the end of 2013, and unclassified parts of buildings will be demolished in October 2015.
-The site will then offer services to individuals and businesses.
+A conversion plan was being prepared for the end of 2013, and unclassified parts of buildings would be demolished in October 2015.
+The site would then offer services to individuals and businesses.

 Ruins

 In 2016, the installations of shafts no. 1 and 3 were in ruins, and the buildings of shaft no. 1 were classified as local heritage sites.
 The n° 2 shaft was destroyed, as well as several buildings around it.
 The no. 4 mine was well-preserved.